 Reassurance during key transactions

-Agents can provide guidance, answer questions, and ensure successful completion as customers fill in critical forms, make payments, or conduct other high-value transactions through co-browsing.
+Agents can provide guidance, answer questions, and confirm successful completion as customers fill in important forms, make payments, or conduct other high-value transactions.
 This gives great reassurance and support where it counts most.

 How Co-Browsing Strengthens Customer Service